DenysPacheco/how-to-docker/README.md

 ## ✨ Caveats

-Use the script `makeDocker.sh` with the name of the image to load and export an image.
+Use the script [makeDocker](./scripts/makeDocker.sh) with the name of the image to load and export an image.

 `./makeDocker.sh app:test`
 to make an image `app:test` and save an `app:test.tar`.